karkman/Physalia_EnvMetagenomics_2023/exercises.md

     -T 4
 ```

-Annotate single-copy core genes.
+**Annotate single-copy core genes**

 These are used for taxonomic annotations of bins.

 ```bash
 anvi-run-scg-taxonomy \